Factbox: Brexit in numbers - How did parliament vote on Thursday?

 LONDON (Reuters) - British lawmakers are voting on Thursday on a government proposal setting out what Prime Minister Theresa May says are the options on how long to delay Brexit.

-Voting began at 1700 GMT.
 Below are the results so far:

-AMENDMENT H: SECOND REFERENDUM - REJECTED 334 TO 85
+AMENDMENT H: SECOND REFERENDUM - REJECTED 334 to 85

 Led by Independent Group lawmaker Sarah Wollaston, this amendment would have instructed the government to request a delay to Brexit to allow time to hold a second referendum.